adnan007d/Social-media-api/Readme.md

 > Note: Seeding will delete all the data in the database and create new data

-Seeding will take some time as it is creating a `lot` of data, usually `5-10 minutes`

 Just for the fun I will also be creating a frontend for this project Will recreate this in Golang too